WessonChen/ReactTutorialJourney/README.md

     Don’t call Hooks from regular JavaScript functions.

-Here is an example of `useState Hook`
+Here is an simple example of `useState Hook`

 ```javascript
 function ButtonClicker() {